 Stay at Home - Protect the NHS - Save Lives

-We are not journalists, just friendly musicians in Bournemouth here at the Pudenski Brothers, however, we do care about the community that we live in.
+We are not journalists, just a friendly band in Bournemouth here at the Pudenski Brothers, however, we do care about the community that we live in.
 You will have heard this advice many times this week, and we do hope that unlike last weekend more people are able to follow this guidance.
 The evidence that the COVID-19 epidemic is spreading has been seen this week in government and royalty with high profile symptoms and confirmed results.

 This is our 2nd Community Post, you can read Community Post #1 here

 We really enjoyed the Sobo Mile Live Facebook community broadcast which was put together by Gordon Fong, we have linked to the video here so why not go and take a look on Facebook and whilst you are there follow the Sobo Mile, you may also want to take a look at his website Southbourne Groove.
 We like it because we are still on the front page, recognition at last for this Southbourne Duo, Thanks, Gordon.

 Boris Johnson the UK PM cited four occasions, where leaving the house would be permissible:

 1) Shopping for basic necessities, which should be done as infrequently as possible;

 2) Brief outdoor exercise once daily, alone or with members of one’s own household;

 4) Travelling to work, if absolutely necessary and only when impossible to complete at home.